rodrigosousaeoliveira/mypage/resume.md

 _R&D Intern, October 2016 – January 2018_

--Development and operation of a CNC ROUTER and its manual -Construction and operation of a 3D and its manual -Assembly and operation of a laser cutting machine -Solidworks drawings and mechanical prototyping of electrical energy meters.
+- Development and operation of a CNC ROUTER and its manual
+- Construction and operation of a 3D and its manual
+- Assembly and operation of a laser cutting machine
+- Solidworks drawings and mechanical prototyping of electrical energy meters.

 ## COMPLEMENTARY ACTIVITIES